-Serverless web applications are among the most talked-about trends in the cloud engineering space and have been since the introduction of AWS Lambda back in 2014.
+Serverless web applications have become one of the most widely-adopted practices in the cloud engineering space and have been since the introduction of AWS Lambda back in 2014.
 Today, serverless architecture empowers teams to increase agility, scalability, and efficiency for customer-facing applications and critical workloads.

-Of course, serverless web applications still run on servers, but many aspects of server management are AWS’s responsibility.
-You can focus on your application code and forget time-killing tasks like provisioning, configuring, and maintaining servers.
+Serverless web applications still run on servers, but many aspects of server management are AWS’s (or another cloud provider's) responsibility.
+They also house and manage the servers themselves.
+This allows you to focus on your application code and forget time-killing tasks like provisioning, configuring, and maintaining servers.

 1. Make sure you're ready for serverless